b-data/data-science-devcontainers/NOTES.md

 The Python version is selected as follows:

-* Julia/R images: The latest [Python version numba is compatible with](https://numba.readthedocs.io/en/stable/user/installing.html#numba-support-info).
+* Julia/R images: The latest [Python version Numba is compatible with](https://numba.readthedocs.io/en/stable/user/installing.html#numba-support-info).
-* Python images: The latest Python version, regardless of whether all packages – such as numba, tensorflow, etc. – are already compatible with it.
+* Python images: The latest Python version, regardless of whether all packages – such as Numba, PyTorch, TensorFlow, etc. – are already compatible with it.

 This Python version is installed at `/usr/local/bin`.